nichgray/edition_base/items/poems/poem.md

 # Source description
 author: Sara Teasdale
 poem_title: The Crystal Gazer
-publication: unknown
+publication_title:
-publisher: unknown
+publisher:
-publication_place: unknown
+publication_place:
 publication_date: unknown

-# Encoding Description (info about the editing and encoding of this digital file)
+### Annotators
 annotations_by:
-  - Me
-  - You
-  - Them
+  - Person 1 # To add more people, copy and paste this line
+  # etc.

+### Editors
-# Editor of the whole edition/site is set in _config.yml.
-If edited_by is filled in below, it will override the editor listed _config.yml.
+# Note: the editor of the whole edition/site is set in _config.yml.
+# If file_edited_by is filled in below, it will override the editor listed in _config.yml.
-edited_by:
+file_edited_by:
+  - Person 1 # To add more editors, copy and paste this line
+  # etc.

-## Note about poem layouts
+## See documentation on poem layouts and indentation

 ---